Leukemia in older adults causes symptoms like weight loss, fatigue, and night sweats. Your outlook depends on the type of leukemia you have.

 There are four main types of leukemia.
 The types are based on whether the leukemia spreads slowly (chronic leukemias) or quickly (acute leukemias) and where the leukemia starts.

 The four main types are:

-- Acute myeloid leukemia (AML).
-AML starts in the bone marrow in nonlymphocytic white blood cells.
+- Acute myeloid leukemia (AML): AML starts in the bone marrow in nonlymphocytic white blood cells.
 It often grows and spreads quickly.
-AML is a common type of leukemia in older adults, but it’s still relatively rare compared to other forms of cancers.
-The average age of diagnosis is about 68 years old, and people under age 45 are very rarely diagnosed with AML.
+AML is a common type of leukemia in older adults, but it’s still relatively rare compared with other forms of cancer.
+The

-AML is more common in older adults because it’s often caused by genetic mutations.
+AML is more common in older adults because genetic mutations often cause it.
 These mutations may not cause cancer at first, but they can build up over time and lead to acute leukemia.

 Some of the most common symptoms of leukemia in older adults include: